vincent-r-kennedy/FACT/README.md

 ## FACT - Advance

-If you have personal fruit preferences then switches are allowed, you can for example use:
+If you have personal fruit preferences then switches are allowed (for approximately same sized fruit), you can for example use:

 a cherry :cherries: instead of a grape :grapes: